bgro/django-mantis/docs/setting_up_a_development_environment.rst

 Setting up a development environment
 ====================================

 #.
-Refer to :doc:`contributing` (section "Getting Started") for information of how to fork a repository, clone it,
+Refer to :doc:`contributing` (section "Getting Started") for information of how to (1) either fork a repository, clone it,
-   and install it for development purposes.
+   and install it for development purposes, or (2) set up the directory structure for your own Django app that will contribute to the Mantis framework.

 #.
 Chose a development environment of your liking.
 Here is how you can setup
    `PyCharm`_ Professional Edition in support of development for Django: